material-components/material-components-web/packages/mdc-animation/README.md

 # mdc-animation

-mdc-animation is a sass / css library which provides variables, mixins, and classes for Material Design animation, based off of the [motion guidelines](https://material.google.com/motion/duration-easing.html#duration-easing-common-durations).
+mdc-animation is a Sass / CSS / JavaScript library which provides variables, mixins, and classes for Material Design animation, based off of the [motion guidelines](https://material.google.com/motion/duration-easing.html#duration-easing-common-durations).
 Currently, it only covers easing curves.

 ## Installation